adam-singer/financecoding.github.com/source/_posts/2013-03-09-rikulo-stream-on-heroku.markdown

 }
 ```

-Since this was a [web-ui][] project we need to have a `build.dart` file help us with transforming the polyfill web components for us.
+Since this was a [web-ui][] project we need to have a `build.dart` file help us with transforming the polyfill web components.

 ```dart build.dart
 import 'dart:io';